Community Recreation Center Exploration

 Updated July 2019

 With the completion of the Park District's community recreation center feasibility study in 2016 and the discontinuation of discussions with Oak Park and River Forest High School District 200 and River Forest Park District (see below for more details), the Parks Foundation of Oak Park is now exploring the concept of a community recreation center.
-For more information about this project, please read the FAQs provided on the Parks Foundation website.
+Here is more information about this project.

 Community Recreation Center Collaboration